agateblue/django-dynamic-preferences/docs/bind_preferences_to_models.rst

         # note: you *have* to use the `instance` field
         instance = models.ForeignKey(Site)

+        class Meta:
+            # Specifying the app_label here is mandatory for backward
+            # compatibility reasons, see #96
+            app_label = 'yourapp'

 Now, you can create a migration for your newly created model with ``python manage.py makemigrations``, apply it with ``python manage.py migrate``.